 You might think you could get some guidance related to the over/under by looking at historical results there, but again, you’ll find that the over wins about half the time and the under wins about half the time.

 In fact, trying to predict what’s going to happen based on what’s happened historically is a fool’s errand anyway.
 It has no predictive value.

 I want to point out one other way to bet on the Super Bowl, and you can place this kind of bet even before the two teams are known.

 A future is a proposition bet on something far in the future.
 You can literally bet on which team will win the Super Bowl before the season even gets started.

 The odds for these kinds of bets are different, because the odds of winning are much lower.

-I looked today, and here are some examples of the odds that are set for Super Bowl futures bets right now:
+Here are some examples of the odds that were set for a previous Super Bowl futures bets:

 - Kansas City Chiefs 9/2